 Let’s look into the pros and cons of the D2C business model.

-Here are the pros of this model
+Here are the pros of this model:

-Now let’s peek over some of the cons of D2C
+Now let’s peek over some of the cons of D2C:

 What are the types of eCommerce business revenue models?

-After a thorough discussion of eCommerce business models, we come to discuss the revenue models.
+After a thorough discussion of eCommerce business models, we have come to discuss the revenue models.
 It’s crucial to think about the ways a business handles inventory management and sources products and that’s what revenue models make possible.

 So, here we begin discussing the most sought-after business revenue models.